 Resource changes

-The changes can always be interpreted individually or collectively.
-The changes will either enforce or weaken each other.
+The changes always can be interpreted individually or collectively.
+The changes either enforce or weaken each other.

-The diagram below (PPM Efficiency Quadrant) depicts the interdependencies between the four parameters:
+Figure 6.2 depicts the interdependencies between the four parameters.

-Figure 6.2: PPM Efficiency Quadrant [06-02-ppmEfficiencyQuadrant.vsd]
+Figure 6.2 PPM Efficiency Quadrant [06-02-ppmEfficiencyQuadrant.vsd]

-The square is balancing at one corner, symbolizing the delicate balance that is required between the four parameters.
+The square is balancing at one corner, symbolizing the delicate balance required among the four parameters.
 An effective PPM environment will enable project managers and other key stakeholders to find the right balance and translate the analysis to PPM planning and the governance structure.
-Using the model shows that there are parameters to accommodate the change; for example quality.
+Using the model shows that there are parameters to accommodate the change—for example, quality.

 Productivity (aka resource utilization) is another way to control project requirements and changes without raising the budget.
-The way to raise productivity can be two-fold:
+There are two ways to raise productivity:

-Adding resources of less skill.
+1. Add resources of less skill.
 Increasing the team size will increase costs.
 In other words, the cost per resource needs to go down.
 This can be obtained by using less skilled resources.
-There are two disadvantages in increasing the team size: More members in the team will increase communication and reporting efforts.
+There are two disadvantages to increasing the team size:

+a.
+More members in the team will increase communication and reporting efforts.
 These hours are a reduction in productivity, and therefore there will still be a rise in costs.

-And secondly, less-skilled resources will be less productive and make more mistakes.
-These mistakes are then discovered in a later stage of the project, for example during one of the test cycles, and need to be fixed at a higher cost.
+b.
+Less-skilled resources will be less productive and make more mistakes.
+These mistakes are then discovered in a later stage of the project (e.g., during one of the test cycles) and need to be fixed at a higher cost.

-Reducing resources or swapping with higher skill sets achieves the opposite effects.
-The overhead will be reduced, and thus the productivity will increase.
+2. Reduce resources or swap with higher skill sets.
+This method achieves the opposite effects.
+Overhead will be reduced, and thus productivity will increase.
 The team members have to be more senior; the productivity will rise since the amount of mistakes will most likely drop.

 Using resource allocation and forecasting methods, time can be leveraged to accommodate PPM changes within the preset budget.
 However, simply increasing a project’s duration will not deliver a reduction in over allocation.
-The project will take longer, and with no additional measurements or use of “fixed work” tasks, the project and resource costs will increase.
+The project will take longer, and with no additional measurements or use of fixed work tasks, the project and resource costs will increase.

-There are several ways to address the over allocation including creating a more detailed or resource leveled project or proposal, changing the start time for that project or proposal.
-It is important to note that in the early phases of evaluating a new work proposal or project in many cases proposals get denied or excluded, so the intent with Microsoft’s PPM system is to allow the end user to spend less time in the early phases and scale the level of detail, tasks, resources, etc. as a project is moved through to its approval and selection.
+There are several ways to address over allocation, including creating a more detailed or resource-leveled[AU: “resource-leveled”?] project or proposal, changing the start time for that project or proposal.
+It is important to note that in the early phases of evaluating a new work proposal or project, often proposals get denied or excluded.
+The intent with Microsoft’s PPM system is to allow end users to spend less time in the early phases and scale the level of detail, tasks, and resources as a project is moved through to its approval and selection.

-Extending time on a project can also follow the same pattern.
-Providing more time to the project allows the project manager to reduce the project’s team utilization percentage, thus increasing the productivity for other projects that have been proposed or that are in the existing work portfolio.
-Whenever a change in a project’s scope or functional deliverables can be mitigated by increasing the duration of the project, then that increase can offer the opportunity to reduce the team size by adding a higher quality of resource.
-This is especially helpful at early stages of the project (Create Phase) and will provide the opportunity to gain momentum against costs or resource constraints.
-An example may be using a smaller than planned, yet more highly skilled team to produce more for the same costs.
+Extending time on a project can follow the same pattern.
+Providing more time for the project allows project managers to reduce the project’s team utilization percentage, thus increasing productivity for other projects that have been proposed or in the existing work portfolio.
+Whenever a change in a project’s scope or functional deliverables can be mitigated by increasing project duration, that increase can offer the opportunity to reduce team size by adding resources of a higher quality.
+This mitigation is especially helpful at early stages of the project (create phase) and will provide the opportunity to gain momentum against costs or resource constraints.
+An example may be using a team that is smaller than planned yet more highly skilled to produce more for the same costs.